hbc/Intro-to-R-extended/lessons/01-intro-to-R.md

 meta <- read.delim(file.path(metaDir, '2015-1018_sample_key.csv'), header=T, sep="\t", row.names=1)
 ```

-* Point to the different parts:
+* The above snippet of R code has many different "parts of speech" for R (syntax):
   - the **comments** `#` and how they are used to document function and its content
   - the **assignment operator** `<-`
   - **variables** and **objects**